Welcome to the Premier Website for Professional Business Analysis

 • Customer satisfaction suffers when customers discover they have paid considerably more than other customers for the same product.

-• To implement dynamic pricing effectively, the seller must continually access and process large amounts of market and buying behavior data and then forecast demand accurately.
+• To implement Dynamic Pricing effectively, the seller must continually access and process large amounts of market and buying behavior data and then forecast demand accurately.

 Typical Examples: Dynamic pricing

-• Airline tickets often receive dynamic pricing.
+• Airline tickets often receive Dynamic Pricing.
 This pricing approach serves the carrier's goal of filling as many seats as possible at the maximum attainable price.

-• Hotel rooms often receive dynamic pricing.
+• Hotel rooms often receive Dynamic Pricing.
 Hotel owners do this because it fills as many rooms as possible at the maximum price.

 Pricing Strategy 7